Meet the people that make RDN an incredible place to work.

 Program Manager, Senior Financial Analyst - Water Rate Studies

 Ichiko has extensive experience in financial analysis for water agencies, Cost of Service (COS) analysis, rate design, database management, statistical analysis, and applied economic research.
 She manages water/sewer rate studies and builds customized COS models to help agencies comply with laws and regulations to meet their short- and long-term financial goals.
 Previously, she managed more than 80 comparative water rate studies, compiling and analyzing primary- and secondary-source data on water rates and financial information for more than 200 California water agencies.

 As the lead for the Army Housing Training program, Ichiko created course materials for the Army Housing Academy and facilitated in person training, eLearning, and online courses.
 She has also conducted housing market analyses for military bases throughout the United States and Japan.
 She is bilingual, fluent in English and Japanese.
 Her M.B.A. is from the Martin V. Smith School of Business & Economics (CSU Channel Islands) and her B.A.
 (Fukuoka University, Japan) is in law and education.

 Ian manages RDN’s data collection and analysis services for the U.S. Department of Defense’s Basic Allowance for Housing (BAH) program.
-Since joining the firm in 2009, his work has primarily focused on advising the armed forces as to their foreign and domestic housing needs through a combination of economic modeling, survey design/research, and geospatial analysis.
+Since joining the firm in 2009, his work has primarily focused on advising the armed forces on foreign and domestic housing issues through a combination of economic modeling, survey design/research, and geospatial analysis.